Abhi297127/ANP-D1210/README.md

-# 📘 Anudeep Sir's Assignments
+# 📘 AKash Sir's Assignments

-This repository contains all practical assignments given by **Anudeep Sir** as part of the BCA curriculum.
+This repository contains all practical assignments given by **Akash Sir** as part of the BCA curriculum.
 It also includes details of the Web Development course currently being taken.

 ---